eDwin13-lol/Mern/README.md

 ## 🎯 Features

 - **Infinite Scroll**: Seamlessly load more posts as you scroll
-- **Multi-source Feed**: Aggregate content from multiple social media platforms in one place
+- **Multi-source Feed**: Aggregate content from multiple social media platforms in one place (Reddit, YouTube, TikTok, X)
+- **Unified Video Player**: Built-in video player supporting YouTube embeds, TikTok blockquotes, X/Twitter embeds, and Reddit links
+- **Autoplay on Scroll**: Videos automatically play when they enter the viewport, muted by default
 - **Source Filtering**: Toggle between different sources or view all content
 - **Auto-refresh**: Fetch new content from sources on-demand
 - **Responsive Design**: Mobile-friendly infinite scroll interface